Contact

 Which law applies in an international divorce?

-In an international divorce, the question is not only which court has jurisdiction, but also which law is applicable.
-This may be Dutch law, but in some situations, foreign law applies.
+In an international divorce, the question is not only which court has jurisdiction, but also which national law applies.
+This may be Dutch law, but in many situations foreign law applies, even when the proceedings are conducted in the Netherlands.

 Schedule a consultation